 are white to cream colored.
 Stem

-is pallid and similarly colored as the cap, more or less equal, and finely downy and becoming hollow.
+is pallid and similarly coloured as the cap, more or less equal, and finely downy and becoming hollow.
 The mushroom has no ring.

 Lactarius rufus and Lactarius helvus have a similar smell.